 1. Set up your file as double pages.

-By default, in Adobe InDesign your document will be set up using facing pages.
-In other words, page one (your cover) will automatically be on the right hand side, and subsequent pages will be set out side by side in the Pages palette.
+In Adobe InDesign, by default, your file will have facing pages.
+In other words, Page One (your cover) will be automatically on the right-hand side.
+Subsequent pages will appear side by side in the Pages palette.

 2. Add bleed and quiet area.

-When working from InDesign, select “Use Document Bleeds” in the Export PDF dialog box.
+InDesign users can select Use Document Bleeds in the Export PDF dialog box.